SpurFlys/SpurFlysLibrary/README.md

 # SPUR-FLYS Library

-This is a library created for RobotC and for use on SPUR-FLYS (Team 21)
+This is a library created for RobotC and for use on SPUR-FLYS (Team 21) by Jess Zarchi

 The library contains the following:
   - TrueSpeed for all ports